Dogme 95: Attempts

-Although Interview (2000) does not explicitly mention that it is registered as Dogma #7, it refers to a scheduled German film titled Broken Cookies, directed by another von Trier's frequent collaborator Udo Kier, for officially submitting the manifesto as the seventh Dogme, but the film's production was never realized or suspended before ended up submitted by Byun's Korean film.
+While Interview (2000) does not explicitly mention that it is registered as Dogme #7, the number had originally referred to a scheduled German film titled Broken Cookies, directed by another one of von Trier's frequent collaborators, Udo Kier.
+The film was never produced, and Interview was registered instead.

 The end credits of Het Zuiden (South) (2004), directed by Martin Koolhoven, included thanks to "Dogme 95".
 Koolhoven originally planned to shoot it as a Dogme film, and it was co-produced by von Trier's Zentropa.
 Finally, the director decided he did not want to be so severely constrained as by Dogme principles.

 Uses and abuses

 The above rules have been both circumvented and broken from numerous films submitted as a Dogme, particularly a director's credit and background music appearing in Interview and Fuckland as for examples.
-Some films include;
+Some examples include: